TobiahRex/E-commerce-Serverless/README.md

 ### Deployed on Heroku [here](https://nj2jp.herokuapp.com/).
 This is a temporary development deployment.
 Final Production site will be at http://www.nj2jp.com.
 <!-- <img src="http://imgur.com/dTXjfrU.png" /> -->

+# WARNING:
+  * Uses `webpack version 2.0`.
+  * Node engine explicitly defined in `package.json` for `node@7.7.3`.
+    - If you are not compliant with these version, it's HIGHLY recommended you update.

 ## DESCRIPTION:
 Providing Nicotine Vape Juice to Japanese Customers faster than anyone.